 The second lockdown was announced in November and scheduled to last a month.
 The big difference from the first lockdown was that schools, colleges and universities were allowed to stay open – and you were permitted to meet one other person outdoors while remaining socially distant.

 Just a month after the second lockdown, the UK was put into its third.
-The announcement was made on Monday, when schools, colleges and universities were told to close after some re-opened following the Christmas break.
-GCSE and A-Level exams were also cancelled, with teach assessment replacing them.
+The announcement was made on Monday 4th January, when schools, colleges and universities were told to close after some re-opened following the Christmas break.
+GCSE and A-Level exams were also cancelled, with teacher assessment replacing them.

 On the day the lockdown came into force, the daily COVID-19 death toll exceeded 1,000 for the first time since April 2020.
 The government also reported 62,322 new COVID-19 cases that day.